What Are Invasive Species?

 Mapping

-With special infrared mapping, the LGLC has identified locations of hemlocks within the watershed believed to be most at-risk and critical to monitor and protect.
+With special infrared mapping, the LGLC has identified locations of priority hemlocks on LGLC protected lands within the watershed believed to be most at-risk and critical to monitor and protect.

 Monitoring

-In 2021, the LGLC joined in a state-wide initiative to engage citizens in efforts to monitor for the invasive pest, hemlock woolly adelgid (HWA).
-As a result of this Adopt-A-Trailhead program, more than 100 trails were monitored regionally by nearly 400 citizen scientists, all of whom went through training for HWA identification and how to report their findings with iMapInvasives.
+In 2021, the LGLC joined in a state-wide initiative to engage citizens in efforts to monitor for the invasive HWA.
+As a result of this Adopt-A-Trailhead program, more than 100 trails were monitored regionally by nearly 400 citizen scientists, all of whom went through training for HWA identification and how to report their findings with iMapInvasives (see below for more info on how to join this effort).

 Management